DC’s Stargirl: Geoff Johns Breaks Down Finale’s Kills and Thrills, [Spoiler]’s Dark Struggle, New Season 2 Threats - Up News Info

-The following contains major spoilers from the Season 1 finale of DC’s Stargirl, which premiered Monday on DC Universe and airs Tuesday at 8/7c on The CW.
+The following contains major spoilers from the Season 1 finale of DC’s Stargirl.

+The JSA and the ISA faced off in the DC’s Stargirl Season 1 finale, all as the clock ticked down to Brainwave fully brainwashing millions.

+After besting Tigress, Wild Cat made a beeline for the transmission tower, only to run into (but clobber) a herd of Dragon King’s hooded minions.
+One, though, remained standing — and revealed himself to be an alive Henry Jr.!
+Except… it wasn’t; it was Sr. tricking Yolanda.
+The trick was ultimately on him, though, as Wild Cat’s got claws, which she impulsively used to slash the baddie’s throat.

-Wild Cat and Stargirl then raced to the giant tower jutting out of the high school football field, which the latter sliced and diced up using her Cosmic Staff.
+Wild Cat and Stargirl raced to the giant transmission tower jutting out of the high school football field, which the latter handily sliced and diced using her Cosmic Staff.
 Icicle meanwhile kidnapped Barbara and dragged her to the roof of the American Dream building, where he reiterated his bonkers world view and even more crazily suggested they run away together.
-Pat, though, arrived to intervene, after which Stargirl and Icicle got into it again, with him eventually getting lobbed onto the street below, And just as he came to and aimed to start zapping again, a pickup truck — driven by Mike (still watching the dog, though!) — came barreling down the street, plowing the frozen baddie into pieces.
+Pat, though, arrived to intervene, after which Stargirl and Icicle got into it again, with him eventually getting lobbed onto the street below.
+And just as he came to and aimed to start zapping again, a pickup truck — driven by Mike (still watching the dog, though!) — came barreling down the street, plowing the frozen foe into ice cubes.

-TVLine spoke with Stargirl creator and series EP Geoff Johns about Season 1 highlights, several of the finale’s twists, and one of Season 2’s new Big Bads.
+TVLine spoke with Stargirl creator and series EP Geoff Johns about Season 1’s highlights, several of the finale’s bug twists, and at least one of Season 2’s new Big Bads.

 TVLINE | Season 1 was so well-made, so well-cast, and people really took to it in a way I haven’t seen in a while.
 What are you most proud of?